jeanslack/Videomass/Pages/FilterScaling.md

 only one component, either width or height, and set the other component to -1 or to -2.
 Set to 0 value for disabling.

-**Width**, Sets the width of the output video to pixel values.
+**width**, Sets the width of the output video to pixel values.
 Set to 0 for disabling; set to -1 or -2 keep the same aspect ratio of the input video.

-**Height**, Sets the height of the output video to pixel values.
+**height**, Sets the height of the output video to pixel values.
 Set to 0 for disabling; set to -1 or -2 keep the same aspect ratio of the input video.

-## setdar Filter:
+## Setdar Filter:

-**Setdar**, Set the frame (d)isplay (a)spect (r)atio.
+**setdar**, Set the frame (d)isplay (a)spect (r)atio.
 The setdar filter sets the Display Aspect Ratio for the filter output video.
 This is done by changing the specified Sample (aka Pixel) Aspect Ratio, according to the following equation:
 ```
 DAR = HORIZONTAL_RESOLUTION / VERTICAL_RESOLUTION * SAR